whoisdsmith/AI-MTHRFCKR/README.md

 - [3D Object Generation](https://colab.research.google.com/drive/1FcQibnjfp4mpn_WJiQlVBRJMkhSMZqbU): This Is A Google Colaboratory Notebook That Demonstrates How To Generate 3D Objects Using Generative Adversarial Networks (GANs).
 - [3D Photo Inpainting ARGS Gist](https://colab.research.google.com/gist/asears/67bdf99b4d88edd56f512242b46708b7/3d–photo–inpainting–args.ipynb): This Is A Google Colaboratory Gist That Provides Code To Perform 3D Photo Inpainting Using An ARGS-based Approach.
 - [3D Photo Inpainting With ARGS](https://colab.research.google.com/drive/1706ToQrkIZshRSJSHvZ1RuCiM__YX3Bz): This Is A Google Colaboratory Notebook That Demonstrates How To Perform 3D Photo Inpainting Using An ARGS (Attribute-Regularized Generative Adversarial Networks) Based Approach.
-- [CSM](https://csm.ai/): CSM is an AI platform that automates the creation and management of customer service interactions.
+- [CSM](https://csm.ai/): CSM Is An AI Platform That Automates The Creation And Management Of Customer Service Interactions.
-- [DeepMotion](https://www.deepmotion.com/): DeepMotion is a company that provides AI-powered character animation technology for video games and virtual reality applications.
+- [DeepMotion](https://www.deepmotion.com/): DeepMotion Is A Company That Provides AI-powered Character Animation Technology For Video Games And Virtual Reality Applications.
-- [G3DAI {Jedi}](https://g3d.ai/): G3DAI (Jedi) is a cloud-based platform for game development that enables game developers to easily create 3D animations, physics simulations, and other interactive elements.
+- [G3DAI {Jedi}](https://g3d.ai/): G3DAI (Jedi) Is A Cloud-based Platform For Game Development That Enables Game Developers To Easily Create 3D Animations, Physics Simulations, And Other Interactive Elements.
-- [GET3D (Nvidia)](https://nv-tlabs.github.io/GET3D/): GET3D is a research project from Nvidia that aims to generate 3D models from single images using deep learning techniques.
+- [GET3D (Nvidia)](https://nv-tlabs.github.io/GET3D/): GET3D Is A Research Project From Nvidia That Aims To Generate 3D Models From Single Images Using Deep Learning Techniques.
-- [GetFloorPlan](https://getfloorplan.com/): GetFloorPlan is a website that provides interactive floor plan visualization and virtual staging tools for real estate professionals.
+- [GetFloorPlan](https://getfloorplan.com/): GetFloorPlan Is A Website That Provides Interactive Floor Plan Visualization And Virtual Staging Tools For Real Estate Professionals.
-- [Imagine 3D](https://captures.lumalabs.ai/imagine): Imagine 3D is a platform for creating 3D models from 2D images using artificial intelligence.
+- [Imagine 3D](https://captures.lumalabs.ai/imagine): Imagine 3D Is A Platform For Creating 3D Models From 2D Images Using Artificial Intelligence.
 - [Kaedim](http://www.kaedim3d.com) - Magically Generate Custom3D Models In Minutes.
 Stop Losing Hours To Modeling Tools.
 Generate Stunning 3D Art With Nothing More Than An Image
-- [Kinetix](https://www.kinetix.tech/): A technology company focused on improving human performance through advanced software solutions.
+- [Kinetix](https://www.kinetix.tech/): A Technology Company Focused On Improving Human Performance Through Advanced Software Solutions.
-- [Leonardo.AI](https://leonardo.ai/): An AI platform for creative problem solving.
+- [Leonardo.AI](https://leonardo.ai/): An AI Platform For Creative Problem Solving.
-- [Lumalabs](https://captures.lumalabs.ai/imagine): Imagine 3D V1.2 (Alpha) is an early experiment to prototype and create 3D with text access to generation, gradually expanding to everyone on the waitlist.
+- [Lumalabs](https://captures.lumalabs.ai/imagine): Imagine 3D V1.2 (Alpha) Is An Early Experiment To Prototype And Create 3D With Text Access To Generation, Gradually Expanding To Everyone On The Waitlist.
-- [Masterpiece Studio](https://masterpiecestudio.com/): A platform for creating, curating and sharing 3D models.
+- [Masterpiece Studio](https://masterpiecestudio.com/): A Platform For Creating, Curating And Sharing 3D Models.
-- [Mirageml](https://www.mirageml.com/): A platform for creating and training machine learning models.
+- [Mirageml](https://www.mirageml.com/): A Platform For Creating And Training Machine Learning Models.
-- [Pixela AI](https://pixela.ai/): An AI-powered solution for digital content creation.
+- [Pixela AI](https://pixela.ai/): An AI-powered Solution For Digital Content Creation.
-- [Plask](https://plask.ai/): An AI-powered mocap animation tool that easily extracts motion from video without the need for expensive bodysuits or motion work.
+- [Plask](https://plask.ai/): An AI-powered Mocap Animation Tool That Easily Extracts Motion From Video Without The Need For Expensive Bodysuits Or Motion Work.
-- [Poly](https://withpoly.com/): A platform for discovering and showcasing 3D assets.
+- [Poly](https://withpoly.com/): A Platform For Discovering And Showcasing 3D Assets.
-- [Ponzu](https://www.ponzu.gg/): An AI-powered content discovery platform.
+- [Ponzu](https://www.ponzu.gg/): An AI-powered Content Discovery Platform.
-- [PrometheanAI](https://www.prometheanai.com/): An AI platform for advanced data analytics and visualization.
+- [PrometheanAI](https://www.prometheanai.com/): An AI Platform For Advanced Data Analytics And Visualization.
-- [Scenario](https://www.scenario.gg/): An AI platform for video game development.
+- [Scenario](https://www.scenario.gg/): An AI Platform For Video Game Development.
 - [Semantic View Synthesis](https://colab.research.google.com/drive/1iT5PfK7zl1quAOwC227GfBjieFMVHjI5): This Is A Google Colaboratory Notebook That Demonstrates How To Generate New Views Of An Object Using Semantic Information.
-- [TextureLab](http://www.texturelab.xyz): A tool for generating instant and unique 3D textures for use in games, thanks to AI technology.
+- [TextureLab](http://www.texturelab.xyz): A Tool For Generating Instant And Unique 3D Textures For Use In Games, Thanks To AI Technology.
-- [The Simulation](https://fablesimulation.com/): A platform for creating and running virtual simulations.
+- [The Simulation](https://fablesimulation.com/): A Platform For Creating And Running Virtual Simulations.

 ## 3D Human Reconstruction And Motion Capture